 It is a blood and air choke from the knee on the belly, side control, and other positions.
 As a result, the choke will put the opponent to sleep if he chooses not to tap out.

 What Are the Fundamentals of the Baseball Choke?

 The baseball bat choke is another excellent choke that requires either the collar or lapel grips, just like the cross choke, loop choke, etc. Indeed, all these collar chokes begin by setting up grips in Gi’s collar, specifically around your opponent’s throat.

-Mechanically speaking, the BJJ baseball bat choke applies a significant amount of pressure to the opponent’s neck with the forearms of both your arms.
+Mechanically speaking, the BJJ baseball bat choke applies significant pressure to the opponent’s neck with the forearms of both arms.

 So, there is no way to defend this choke variation if the attack has perfectly set up the technique.